WilliamMurray-research/1-dynamic_sky_wallpaper/README.md

 │   │
 │   └── main.py                # Main loop
 │
+├── assets/                    # Base island image + animation frames
 ├── tests/                     # Unit tests for DSL, rules, rendering │
 ├── config.json                # User configuration
 ├── README.md                  # Project overview
 ├── CHANGELOG.md
 └── LICENSE
 ```

 ---

-## Scene DSL Specification (v1.0)
+## Scene DSL Specification (v0.0.1)
-The scene DSL is a symbolic description of the sky.
+The scene DSL is a symbolic description of the island environment.
 It is expressed in JSON, but JSON is only the carrier — the DSL is the **language**.

 ### Required Fields